neurotrino/reservoir/loggers/README.md

 All loggers inherit from `BaseLogger` in `\loggers\base.py`.

 ### Standard Methods
-`.add_callback()` appends a `tf.keras.callbacks.Callback` object to a list of internally maintained by the logger.
-The logger should pass these (or an appropriate subset) to `fit()` whenever it's called to train a model.
+- `.add_callback()` appends a `tf.keras.callbacks.Callback` object to a list
+  of callbacks internally maintained by the logger.
+The logger should pass these (or an appropriate subset) to `fit()` whenever `fit()` is called during training

-`.summarize()` is called inside training loops to log scalar values, usually into an event file located in a summaries directory specified by an HJSON configuration file, and often postprocessed into more generic data formats.
+- `.summarize()` is called inside training loops to log scalar values, usually into an event file located in a summaries directory specified by an HJSON configuration file, and often postprocessed into more generic data formats.

 ## Logging by Value Type